 What are clinical trials?

-Doctors and scientists are always looking for better ways to care for children with DIG.
+Doctors and scientists are always looking for better ways to care for children with desmoplastic infantile ganglioglioma (DIG).
 To make scientific advances, doctors create research studies involving volunteers, called clinical trials.
 Every drug that is now approved by the U.S. Food and Drug Administration (FDA) was tested in clinical trials.

 Clinical trials are used for all types and stages of DIG.
 Many focus on new treatments to learn if a new treatment is safe, effective, and possibly better than the existing treatments.
 These types of studies evaluate new drugs, different combinations of treatments, new approaches to radiation therapy or surgery, and new methods of treatment.

 Children who participate in clinical trials can be some of the first to get a treatment before it is available to the public.
 However, there are some risks with a clinical trial, including possible side effects and the chance that the new treatment may not work.
 People are encouraged to talk with the health care team about the pros and cons of joining a specific study.